seborama/govcr/README.md

 This can cause `json.Unmarshal` to fail (example: when the original type was `big.Int` with a big integer indeed - `json.Unmarshal` attempts to convert to float64 and fails).

-Currently, this is dealt with by converting the output of the JSON produced by `json.Marshal` (big.Int is changed to a string).
+Currently, this is dealt with by removing known untyped fields from the tracks.
+This is the case for PublicKey in certificate chains of the TLS data structure.

 ### Support for multiple values in HTTP headers